-There are nine geographical districts in the Distributor Division and four product-line districts in the Manufacturer Division.
+There are nine geographical districts in the Distributor Division and Service & Construction Division and four product-line districts in the Manufacturer Division.

 District 1 - Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, Vermont, England, Finland, Iceland, Ireland, Latvia, New Brunswick, Norway, Nova Scotia, Quebec and Sweden.

 District 2 - Delaware, Maryland, Pennsylvania, Virginia, West Virginia, Belgium, Cyprus, Denmark, Germany, Greece, Hungary, Malta, Poland, Portugal and Spain.

 District 3 - Florida, Georgia, North Carolina, South Carolina, Barbados, Dominican Republic, Haiti and Puerto Rico.

 District 4 - Indiana, Kentucky, Michigan, Ohio, Egypt, Israel, Kenya, Oman, Ontario, Qatar, Republic of South Africa, Saudi Arabia, Sudan, Turkey and United Arab Emirates.